In Love with Myself

-"In Love with Myself" is a house song performed by French DJ David Guetta, featuring vocals from singer JD Davis, released as the fourth and final single from Guetta's second studio album, Guetta Blaster on 18 March 2005.
+"In Love with Myself" is a house song performed by French DJ David Guetta, featuring vocals from Belgian singer JD Davis, released as the fourth and final single from Guetta's second studio album, Guetta Blaster on 18 March 2005.
 The single was only released in France, however, charted elsewhere due to strong downloads.
 No music video exists for the track.